These High Dividend Yield Companies Thrive In A Weak Economy

 Shell Midstream Partners (NYSE:SHLX), with a 3.64% dividend yield

 In terms of valuation, PBFX is clearly in the buy zone at a 9.12% yield.
 Double Dividend Stocks has a great write up on PBFX which I highly recommend.
-In addition, Tristan Brown has done extensive research on PBFX, and so has Michael Fitzsimmons, who has chronicled PBFX's growth.
+In addition Tristan Brown has done extensive research on PBFX, and so has Michael Fitzsimmons, who has chronicled PBFX's growth.

 I also highly recommend PBFX's presentation at the UBS MLP Conference this month.